vmlaker/flask-wings/README.rst

 Flask-Wings is a boilerplate for writing Flask extensions.

 Itself it is a tiny Flask extension that just adds some views and templates to the parent app.
-An example of how to use it is in file ``tests/app.py``.
+Take a look at ``tests/app.py`` for a usage example.

-You can use Flask-Wings as a starting point for creating your own Flask extensions as fully-fledged, distributable Python packages.
+Use use Flask-Wings as a starting point for creating your own Flask extensions as fully-fledged, distributable Python packages.

 The minimalistic source code comes with a few extras you can use